FaithBeam/The-Sims1-Legacy-Collection-Cheat-Unlocker/README.md

 ## Why do I need to run Steamless?

-A portion of the Sims.exe provided by Steam is encrypted/packed which makes patching difficult/impossible.
+A portion of the Sims.exe provided by Steam is encrypted/packed which makes patching difficult or impossible.
 Steamless decrypts this data and allows for mod authors/hackers to tinker with the executable.

 In the future I'll see if I can unpack the Sims.exe myself without Steamless.